martinkearn/Content/CaseStudies/2017-02-14-CaaP-MacMillan.md

 Solution and Steps
 ------------------

-The solution was a bot focussed on answering frequently asked questions and guiding people to the relevant part of the Macmillan website via a conversational user interface.
+The solution was a bot focussed on answering frequently asked questions and guiding people to the relevant part of the MacMillan website via a conversational user interface.

 The bot will help people find the information they are looking for by either providing information directly via the bot or by linking to the relevant place online.

 The following quote explains why MacMillan see bots as an important new channel for their users ...

 >   "The Macmillan web site contains a huge range of information and resources to support people affected by cancer; however the specific resources that are most relevant to an individual can take time to navigate to and find.
 We have evidence that significant numbers of people will instead call our Macmillan Support Line (MSL), that operates between 9AM and 8PM, Monday to Friday, and ask for the information that way instead.
 We therefore see a natural opportunity to leverage 'Conversation as a Platform' technology, to allow people to 'ask' us for the information they require - both as a way to triage requests that may otherwise end up coming through to MSL, and to offer a more guided and natural search experience for people during the hours when the Support Line is not available.
 A combination of chat bot and AI technolgies such as natural language recognition should allow us to achieve this."

 <cite>Nick Palmer, Senior Applications Developer, MacMillan</cite>

-The focus area in terms of source information will be on the 'Information and Support' section of the website which caters for people asking for information about cancer as opposed to donating, volunteering or finding out about
+The focus area in terms of source information was on the 'Information and Support' section of the website which caters for people asking for information about cancer as opposed to donating, volunteering or finding out about
 Macmillan.
 Going forward the bot may explore these areas too, but MacMillan are keen to execute well on a small, specific area first.

-MacMillan would also like to capture responses to the conversation and feed it through to CRM.

 There are three main interactions within the bot flow, they are as follows